Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Approach

 \subsubsection{Executing Tools}

 With the parsed tool names and corresponding arguments, the \emph{agent pilot} invokes the designated tools and returns their outputs.
-Notably, all tool executions are performed within an isolated environment to ensure they do not interfere with the host system or the internal functioning of \emph{WIRL}.
+Notably, all tool executions are performed within an isolated environment to ensure they do not interfere with the internal functioning of \emph{WIRL}.